 While Harper felt relief at hearing those words, she hid it.
 She smiled from her hospital bed.
 "It was so good of all you to come and see me."

 A parade of gentle hugs started as aunts and uncles, cousins, Grandma and Grandpa came by one by one to gently hug her and say good-bye.
 They all gave her the same lies and platitudes: sleep well, see you soon, keep your strength up, and you're such a fighter.
 She saw through their tears and fears they were all trying to hide.
 The words weren't really important anyway.
 What was important was what beneath them, their love and concern.
 So she gave it back telling them to take care, that she'd keep fighting, and that she loved them in return.
 She kept the smile in place and the hurt inside.
 It was almost over.
 Nobody said it, but they wouldn't have all come if it wasn't almost over.
 The tears and the crying said it all.
 They were saying good-bye.
 She tried to give each of them what they needed.
-Even Uncle Norm when he rubbed her bald head and said they'd have to give her a new wig as soon as she got out.
+Even Uncle Norm when he pushed aside her headcloth to rub her bald head and said they'd have to give her a new wig as soon as she got out.

 She wasn't ever leaving this hospital.

 Harper had known that for a long time and made peace with it.
 Even death wasn't scary once you stared it in the face long enough.
 Now death was a friend that would take her away.
 She hoped for a better place, but even oblivion would be welcome.
 Few people understood that.
-Her mother, Mary, being one of the worst.
+Her mother, Mary, remained one of the worst.
 Her mother still hoped and prayed for a miracle.
 It just wasn't in her to give up on her daughter.
 Harper watched as her mother cornered the ward nurse and begged to stay just a little while longer.

 Harper expected the nurse to say no. The rules were usually enforced even on mothers.
 However, this time the nurse met her eyes and Harper knew she was being asked for permission.
 With all her family coming to visit, this request to stay made sense.
 It matched what she felt in her aching bones.
 She wasn't going to last much longer, maybe not even this night.
 Of course, she gave permission.
 "Can Mom stay, please?"